 First, thank you for your interest in our research!
 I encourage all students to apply to UT-Austin.
-Below are answers to common questions from students.
+Of course, you are here because you are interested in our work, so here are some suggestions to help guide your application preparation. — Dr. Jones

 How do I apply for graduate studies in aerospace engineering at UT?